How to Clear Your Mind

 Anchoring your Attention

-To return to our apple juice analogy: the anchor is like the counter upon which the glass is resting.
-It’s a stable place where you can lightly rest your attention, allowing things to settle on their own.
+Returning to our apple-juice metaphor: the anchor is like the counter upon which the glass sits.
+It’s a stable place where you can lightly rest your attention.
+Each time you come back to it, a bit more of the mind’s scattered energy settles and gathers.

 Learning to Begin Again

-Of course, this takes practice.
-The bedrock of meditation practice is the ability to gently let go and begin again.
+This takes practice.
+The bedrock of meditation is the ability to let go and begin again.
 The mind will wander.
-You will forget and remember over and over again, returning to the anchor many thousands of times.
+You’ll forget, remember, and return thousands of times.

 Don’t lose heart.